Emilie Lieberherr: Professional career

-The second of three sisters, Emilie Lieberherr was born to a machinist and seamstress in Erstfeld in 1924.
-She attended Theresianum Igenbohl, a Catholic boarding school during her youth and graduated with a commercial diploma.
 After graduating, she worked as a secretary at the Swiss Bank Corporation in Zurich for three years.
 In 1947, Lieberherr left the position to then work four years as a personal trainer at the Oscar Weber AG in Bern.
 Lieberherr later earned a doctorate in economics from the University of Bern after attending from the year 1952 to 1956.
 After earning her doctorate, she moved to the United States for three years during which time she worked as a governess for Henry Fonda, taking care of his children, Peter and Jane Fonda.
 Returning to Switzerland in 1960, Lieberherr took a position as a vocational school teacher for sales staff in Zurich from 1960 to 1970.